magmax/python-readchar/CONTRIBUTING.md

 Always make sure all tests pass before suggesting any changes!
 This will avoid invalid PR's.

 The simplest way is to just run `make`.
-The provided makefile calls all tests for you.
+The provided Makefile calls all tests for you.

 ```bash
 make